jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 <div id="tc1">
 <h3>1.- INTRODUCTION</h3>
 </div>
-<p>Ports and Adapters is an Object Structural Pattern coined by Dr. Alistair Cockburn, in an <a href="https://alistair.cockburn.us/hexagonal-architecture" target="_blank">article</a> he wrote in 2005.</p>
+<p>Ports and Adapters is an Object Structural Pattern coined by Dr. Alistair Cockburn, in an <a href="https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture" target="_blank">article</a> he wrote in 2005.</p>
-<p>If you are thinking… “Isn’t the article too old?
-How is it that it is still worth it nowadays, being software development a discipline in continous evolution where new technologies and frameworks arise every day and kill the one we used yesterday?”
+<p>If you are thinking...
+"Isn't the article too old?
+How is it that it is still worth it nowadays, being software development a discipline in continous evolution where new technologies and frameworks arise every day and kill the one we used yesterday?"
 Well the answer is in the question.
 Ports & Adapters is a pattern that promotes <strong>decoupling from technology</strong> and frameworks.
 So no, it isn’t too old.
 Good things are timeless.
 They are like wine, they get better as time passes by.</p>
-<p>The <strong>main idea of Ports & Adapters</strong> is to define the structure of an application so that it could be run by different kinds of clients (humans, tests cases, other applications,…), and it could be <strong>tested in isolation from external devices</strong> of the real world that the application depends on (databases, servers, other applications, ...).</p>
+<p>The <strong>main idea of Ports & Adapters</strong> is to define the structure of an application so that it could be run by different kinds of clients (humans, tests cases, other applications, ...), and it could be <strong>tested in isolation from external devices</strong> of the real world that the application depends on (databases, servers, other applications, ...).</p>
 <p>Let’s see how to achieve this.</p>

 2.- THE ARCHITECTURE

 In this section we will see the elements of Ports & Adapters pattern and the relationships between them.

 2.1.- THE HEXAGON

 Ports & Adapters pattern depicts the application as a closed area.

 The closed area chosen by Alistair Cockburn for drawing the application was a hexagon, that’s why this pattern is also called Hexagonal Architecture.